palasthotel/grid/readme.txt

 == Upgrade Notice ==

+= 1.9.0 =
+There was a bigger refactoring.
+If you use global variables or classes in your theme or third party plugins please check if they are still working.

 = 1.7.11 =
 If you use our avoid doublets plugin make sure you update it to version 1.1.2 at least